|Cash and short duration bonds: high conviction

 - Only modest opportunities are likely in fixed income given market dynamics.
 Although sovereign rates appear less attractive in the context of low yields, they offer protection in very weak economic environments.
 For this reason, a small overweight is maintained in developed market government bonds

 - In credit, the higher quality segment most appeals.
-But as spreads have recovered remarkably from their highs during the peak of the crisis, our risk budget is allocated towards the equity space.
+But as spreads have recovered remarkably from their highs back in March, our risk budget is likely to be allocated in the equity space.
 In high yield, selection is key, and our exposure is low given the tightness of spreads.
 We prefer high yield, and emerging market (EM) hard currency debt over EM local currency debt considering the risk facing their economies and currencies.

 |Developed market government bonds: high conviction

 - Although US dollar real rates remain at historically low levels, they are still marginally more attractive relative to other developed market bond markets.
-Amid the COVID-19 outbreak and more active central bank behaviour, UK and European bonds have somewhat synchronised with US rates.
+During the pandemic and more active central bank behaviour, UK and European bonds have somewhat synchronised with US rates.
 However, depressed yields make it difficult to find both markets attractive, apart from in respect of managing portfolio risk.

 |Investment grade bonds: neutral

-- Significant central bank intervention last year helped to offset a large contraction in the economy and allowed markets to digest a substantial increase in leverage ratios and a higher risk of downgrades
+- A large contraction in the economy and earnings will likely lead to a substantial increase in leverage ratios and a higher risk of downgrades; specifically among BBB-rated bonds

 - As spreads are now back to tight levels, selection will be key